6 years after the abortion I think we're finally over

 We both chatted and decided that abortion was the best option.

-The abortion adviser told us the scan showed twins
+The scan showed twins

 So off we went to the consultation I was feeling sad but feeling that it was the right choice and so was my partner.